How to fix '5.4.14 Hop count exceeded' email delivery errors?

 Audit your own MTA, gateway, and ESP handoff because the sender route is suspect.

 If many unrelated recipient domains return 5.4.14 after the same deployment or gateway change, look inward first.
 Review outbound connectors, smart host configuration, envelope sender rewriting, and any new security gateway path.
-If only one domain or one address fails, especially a role account or a retired brand domain, the recipient side is the stronger suspect.
+If only one domain or address fails, especially a role account or retired brand domain, the recipient side is the stronger suspect.

 For normal bounce triage beyond this one error, a broader bounce message workflow helps separate policy rejections, mailbox problems, connection failures, and routing loops.